robmhoward/ExcelJsDocumentation/resources/tablerowcollection.md

 #### Parameters
 Parameter       | Type   | Description
 --------------- | ------ | ------------
 `index` |  Number |Optional.
 Specifies the relative position of the new row.
 If not specified, the addition happens at the end.
-The previous column at this position is shifted outward to the bottom. **Zero Indexed**
+The previous column at this position is shifted outward to the bottom. **Zero-indexed**
 `values` | any[][] | 2-D array of unformatted values of the table row.